The Syrian “madness”

 A Geneva 2 to put an end to the “madness”

-Regarding the long-term crisis settlement, Georgieva pleaded for a Geneva 2, “ we must not abandon the idea of a political solution, Lavrov and Kerry discussed the need to set up a Geneva 2, that's all we have the Geneva agreement ". " We welcome any effort to put an end to this madness, I mean this madness ".
-This pessimistic vision is surely fed by the meetings of the Commissioner on the ground, " the people I talk to don't expect a quick fix, there's so much bloodshed that getting all parties to the negotiating table won't be easy.
-I met a group of women who have all lost brothers, husbands.
+Regarding the long-term crisis settlement, Georgieva pleaded for a Geneva 2, “ we must not abandon the idea of a political solution, Lavrov and Kerry discussed the need to set up a Geneva 2, that is all we have the Geneva agreement ". " We welcome any effort to put an end to this madness, I mean this madness ".
+This pessimistic vision is surely fed by the meetings of the Commissioner on the ground, " The people I speak with are not expecting a quick solution, there is so much blood that has been spilled that bringing all parties to the negotiating table will not be easy.
+I met a group of women who had all lost brothers and husbands.
 And this question of the political solution for them is very difficult because it is difficult to forget »

 The grave Syrian “madness” of humanitarian law

-Georgieva also called for " pressure both sides to uphold the laws of war.
-People who work in humanitarian organizations speak of impunity and atrocities and this undermines efforts to build international humanitarian law.
-We are celebrating 150 years of the Red Cross and at the same time this achievement, built on European deaths, is being destroyed by what is happening before our eyes and this is surely the first priority inside the country. ».
+Georgieva also called for " put pressure on both sides to enforce the rights of war.
+People who work in humanitarian organizations talk about impunity and atrocities and this undermines efforts to build international humanitarian law.
+We are celebrating 150 years of the Red Cross and at the same time this achievement, built on dead Europeans, is destroyed by what is happening before our eyes and it is surely the first priority inside the country ».